gahlberg/Network-Testing-Tools-for-SD-WAN/README.md

       - ##### This should initiate 4 streams from the Branch to Hub, and from here you can run SLA load balance and failover testing.

        - More information can be found here on iperf3 command syntax: [https://iperf.fr/iperf-doc.php](https://iperf.fr/iperf-doc.php).

+   - #### iperf3 can also run on Windows, to download go here: https://iperf.fr/en/iperf-download.php#windows

    ### 3. Firewall Inspection Tester (fit) Install and Initialization Steps, Go here:
    * [Firewall Internet Tester](https://github.com/gahlberg/fit.git) - FIT Author: Alex Harvey
+   * Can be run in a Python on Windows as well, you just need a Python3 environment and Python3-pip (pip3), just follow instructions above for FIT.